christophebedard/christophebedard.github.io/about/index.md

 comments: false
 ---

 I'm Christophe Bédard, an undergraduate Computer Engineering student at Polytechnique Montréal who is passionate about robotics and new technologies.
-I also have a B.Eng. in mechanical engineering.
+I also have a B.Eng. in Mechanical Engineering.

 From 2014 to 2019, I was involved in [Élikos](https://elikos.polymtl.ca/), an engineering student design team working on autonomous drones.
 We competed in mission 7 of the [International Aerial Robotics Competition](http://www.aerialroboticscompetition.org/) at Georgia Tech in Atlanta, Georgia.
 The goal was to autonomously interact with roombas on the ground in order to guide them to a goal line.
 That had to be done while avoiding obstacles and without any external position sensor.
 In 2015, with a custom platform, my team ranked first in North America for demonstrating autonomous tracking and following of a ground robot.
 In 2016, we won the award for Most Innovative Vehicle and ranked second.
 I led the team from 2017 to 2019.